All Articles

 8. Notice “stock imagery” in the parables.

-10. Be careful with allegorical interpretations of parables.
+10. Be careful with allegorical interpretations.

 Kevin Halloran